 There were two problems here.
-First, we found very little film before 1947; but since film is so important, we decided to break the temporal boundaries and include movie film taken on two visits to Nagaland in 1963 and 1970 by an anthropologist who had worked in the area in 1936-7.
+First, we found very little film before 1947 (the end of the period the videodisc was to cover), but since film is so important, we decided to break the temporal boundaries and include movie film taken on two visits to Nagaland in 1963 and 1970 by an anthropologist who had worked in the area in 1936-7.
 When we included these, we now had some six hours of film.
 One side of a videodisc will hold only 36 minutes of moving film (in interactive mode), and since we needed to allocate at least six minutes to the photographs, we only had about thirty minutes free.
 This meant that we had to reduce the film at a ratio of 1:12.